List of Dáil by-elections

-This is a list of by-elections to Dáil Éireann, the house of representatives of the Oireachtas, the Irish legislature.
-By-elections in Ireland occur to fill vacant seats which can be caused by the death, resignation, disqualification or expulsion of a sitting Teachta Dála (member of parliament).
-Under the Electoral (Amendment) Act 2011, the writ for the by-election must be issued within six months of the vacancy.
+By-elections to Dáil Éireann, the house of representatives of the Oireachtas (the legislature of Ireland), occur to fill vacant seats which can be caused by the death, resignation, disqualification or expulsion of a member of the Dáil, known as a Teachta Dála (TD).

+Statistical overview

 There have been 138 by-elections since 1923, to fill 140 vacancies.
-93 of these were caused by the death of a sitting Teachta Dála (TD).
+Ninety-three of these were caused by the death of a sitting TD.
 There were no by-elections during the 3rd, 7th, 9th, 11th, 22nd, 25th and 26th Dála.
 The longest period without a by-election was almost 10 years between 1984 and 1994.
-The largest number of by-elections on one day was on 11 March 1925, when seven constituencies filled nine vacancies caused by the National Party's split from Cumann na nGaedheal.
+The largest number of by-elections on one day was on 11 March 1925, when seven constituencies filled nine vacancies caused by the National Group's split from Cumann na nGaedheal.
 Those seven by-elections included two which filled two vacancies, via the single transferable vote.
 All the other by-elections have used its single-winner analogue, instant-runoff voting.

 Twenty-five TDs who were elected at a by-election were not subsequently re-elected at a general election.
 The only person twice elected at by-elections was Thomas Hennessy.

+Timing

+Prior to 2011, there was no requirement for a by-election to be held when a vacancy occurred.
+During the 10th Dáil, after one by-election was held in 1940, no further by-elections were held before the dissolution in 1943, considering difficulties during the Emergency.
+Writing in 1996, Michael Gallagher gave 521 days as the longest interval between the creation of a vacancy and the holding of the resultant by-election, between the resignation in Mayo West of Pádraig Flynn of Fianna Fáil in January 1993, and the ensuing by-election in June 1994.
+In April 1993, Proinsias De Rossa of Democratic Left moved motions in the Dáil that the Ceann Comhairle issue by-election writs for both the Mayo West vacancy and a slightly later one in Dublin South-Central.
+The Fianna Fáil–Labour government defeated the motions, and both government parties' leaders said the by-elections would not be held until summer 1994.
+In June 1993, a private citizen argued in the High Court that such a delay was undemocratic and unconstitutional, but the court refused to order the government to act, on the grounds that it was "an effort to interfere in the functions of the executive" and that the applicant was not a voter in either constituency.

+In November 2010, the High Court granted a declaration that there had been unreasonable delay in holding a by-election in Donegal South-West for a seat which had remained vacant since June 2009.
+The consequent by-election was held later that month, leading to an interval of days.
+The Electoral (Amendment) Act 2011 amended the Electoral Act 1992 such that a by-election writ must be issued within six months of the vacancy.